Ampol: Ampol Woolworths MetroGo

-Ampol Woolworths MetroGo was a mini Woolworths convenience store offering a smaller range of items such as fresh food found at the major Woolworths Supermarkets, along with offering coffee.
+Ampol Woolworths MetroGo was a mini Woolworths convenience store offering a smaller range of items such as fresh food found at the major Woolworths, along with offering coffee.
 Some sites also contained a co-located Boost Juice outlet.
 Ampol Woolworths MetroGo was owned and operated by Ampol and was not part of EG Australia.
 Prior to March 2022, they were previously known simply as Ampol Woolworths Metro stores.
 On 21 August 2023, Ampol announced in their 2023 Half Year Results presentation that all 50 Ampol Woolworths MetroGo stores would be rebranded to Ampol Foodary.
 The rebranding had since been completed.

 Caltex Star Mart

 Prior to the rebranding to Ampol, service stations could also have Caltex's Star Mart and Star Shop convenience store formats, which were converted to Woolworths MetroGo or Foodary during the Ampol rebranding.

 Caltex Star Shop

 Caltex Star Shop was a smaller version of Caltex Star Mart with just convenience items and packaged foods and limited operating hours.
 The Woolworths MetroGo part would later be rebranded to Ampol Foodary in 2023.